 Georgia - GSX General Index

 The Georgian Stock Exchange (GSE) was established in 1999 and is the sole securities exchange in Georgia, with its headquarters in Tbilisi.
-As of December 2021, there were 24 companies listed on the GSE with a total market capitalization of USD 772 million.
+As of November 2022, there were shares of 8 companies listed on the GSE with a total market capitalization of USD 842 million.
 However, there are some large and well-established companies from Georgia listed on the London Stock Exchange (LSE).
-The two largest banks, TBC Bank Group PLC and Bank of Georgia Group PLC are both listed on the LSE with a market capitalization of more than USD 1 billion each.
-The third company from Georgia listed on the LSE is Georgia Capital which has a market capitalization of USD 408 million.
+The two largest banks, TBC Bank Group PLC and Bank of Georgia Group PLC are both listed on the LSE with a market capitalization of more than USD 1.2 billion each.
+The third company from Georgia listed on the LSE is Georgia Capital which has a market capitalization of USD 397 million.